inn-tech/icu-connect/README.md

 # ICU Connect

-## Connect and run an Innovative Technology Ltd ICU age/face recognition device
+A module to allow a user to connect and use to an Innovative Technology Ltd ICU Lite™ or ICU Pro™ Age/Face verification device.

-###Description
-This package runs the ITL ICU Local API to allow a user to run age verifications and face recongitions from a live camera images via the connected ICU device
+## Features

+- Use Device 'local API mode'
+- Easy connection
+- Device events
+- Cross platform

+## Usage